PakYouMu/gitprac/learnings.md

-"Im trying to restore this file btw"
+"I rewrote this code from scratch btw"